exercism/go/exercises/concept/weather-forecast/.docs/instructions.md

 # Instructions

-Being hired by a big Weather Forecast Company, your job is to maintain their Code Base.
-Scrolling through the Code you find it hard to follow what the Code is actually doing.
+Being hired by a big weather forecast company, your job is to maintain their code base.
+Scrolling through the code, you find it hard to follow what the code is actually doing.
 Good thing you know just the right thing to do!

 ## 1. Document package weather